2022 New York City Marathon: Course

-The marathon distance is 42.195 km long as sanctioned by World Athletics (IAAF).
+The marathon distance is 42.195 km long as sanctioned by World Athletics.
 The New York City Marathon starts at Fort Wadsworth on Staten Island.
 The runners cross the Verrazzano-Narrows Bridge into mostly-flat Brooklyn where for the next 12 mi they pass through Bay Ridge, Sunset Park, Park Slope, Fort Greene, Bedford-Stuyvesant, and Williamsburg.
 The course then enters Queens by crossing over the Pulaski Bridge; the mid-point of the race is on that bridge.